TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.16.md

 ---

-And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice: and they shall become one flock, one shepherd.
+I have other sheep, which are not of this fold.
+I must bring them also, and they will hear my voice.
+They will become one flock with one shepherd.